AaronConrad/BB8_Droid/README.md

 - Auto-stabilzation
 - Fully controllable from phone/laptop via Bluetooth
 - Main program (on Pi) built in C due to speed and easy integration of Python libraries
+- Take advantage of the Pi 2's quad-core processor with multithreading
 - Make BB-8 as much a character as possible.
 This includes different states, such as:
   - Idle, doing nothing
   - Still, only head moving